Code-Institute-Submissions/MSP-7/testing.md

 # Testing

-The following sections are the results of the testing throughout the SDLC for MSP-2.
+The following sections are the results of the testing throughout the software development lifecycle for MSP-2.
 This information has been included in a separate document in order to keep the README document uncluttered.

 ## Initial Unit Testing:
 The following evidence captures were collected when testing was conducted throughout development of this project.

-### Round One - Testing on MVP
+### Round One - Testing on pre-MVP
 13/06/2021 @ 18:08
         Typos in the JS when processed via the JShint validator compatability issue which required "/*jshint esversion: 6 */" to be added to the start of the JS file